-On a more sobering note, the events of the last three months, starting with the COVID-19 crisis and subsequent economic shutdown followed by the recent events of blatant violence against the Black community have further heightened awareness of the racial disparities and healthcare inequities that are a part of the fabric of our country we can no longer ignore.
+The events of 2020 and 2021, starting with the COVID-19 crisis and subsequent economic shutdown, followed by the blatant violence against the Black and Asian communities have further heightened awareness of the racial disparities and healthcare inequities that are a part of the fabric of our country that we can no longer ignore.

-I want to assure you that the leadership of the Central Surgical Association, an organization that prides itself on mentoring and fostering opportunities for young surgeons to not only present their work at a high quality scientific meeting but also assume leadership positions, is committed to ensuring a welcoming and inclusive environment for all members of our surgical community and family.
-To that end, we endorse the recent statements from the American College of Surgeons and the American Board of Surgery, Society of Black Academic Surgeons, Society of Asian Academic Surgeons, and Latino Surgical Society, on racism and intolerance and support the need for change expressed by the Black Lives Matter movement.
-However, it is not enough simply to say that we oppose discrimination and racism, we have taken and will continue to take action.
+The leadership of the Central Surgical Association, an organization that prides itself on mentoring and fostering opportunities for young surgeons to not only present their work at a high quality scientific meeting but also assume leadership positions, is committed to ensure a welcoming and inclusive environment for all members of our surgical community and family.
+To that end, we endorse the recent statements of the American College of Surgeons, the American Board of Surgery, Society of Black Academic Surgeons, Society of Asian Academic Surgeons, and Latino Surgical Society, on racism and intolerance.
+However, as it is not enough to simply say that we oppose discrimination and racism, we have taken and will continue to take action.

-To that end, the Council of the CSA has determined to undertake the following initiatives in the coming year:
+To that end, the Council of the CSA has several initiatives underway that will continue to move forward:

-- Evaluate our committee structure to ensure appropriate representation across the spectrum of our membership and promote pathways to leadership for underrepresented groups
+- Committee structure is being evaluated to ensure appropriate representation across the spectrum of our membership and promote pathways to leadership for underrepresented groups.

-- Incorporate presentations and panel discussions on race, gender and health disparities as part of our Annual Meeting program.
+- Incorporate presentations and panel discussions on race, gender, and health disparities as part of our Annual Meeting program.
 There will be such a session at the 2021 meeting in July.

 - Explore partnerships with other societies to leverage our collective strengths to advocate for social justice, reduce healthcare disparities, and counter racism in our country.